ChrisMBarr/SongShowPlus-parser/README.md

 ## Usage

-Simply import and create a new instance of `SongShowPlus`, then pass the contents of a SSP7 file as a `Buffer` to the `.parse()` method.
+Simply import and create a new instance of `SongShowPlus`, then pass the contents of a SSP file as a `Buffer` to the `.parse()` method.
 Basically you can just pass in the raw output from reading the file without converting it to a string first.

 ### For TypeScript projects